KennyUTN/Ruby-My-Enumerables/README.md

-# Custom enumerables on Ruby
+# Custom Enumerables on Ruby

-The following is a ..
+The following is a custom version of the Enumerables library of Ruby, it replicates some of the most commonly used methods.

 This is a project done for the Microverse Main Course.